EDMdesigner/EDMdesigner-API-Doc/README.md

 ####Answer:
 User object:
   - id {String} The id of the deleted user

 Or it can be an error object:
   - err Description of the error {String} or an error code {Number}.

+___

+### Upload Headers
+Upload a list of headers to a specified user or users.
+Please note that every upload will overwrite the previews uploads!
+If you want to know what a header is good for, please read the [headers & footers](#headers--footers) part of the documentation!

+#####Type
+  + POST

+#####Route
+  + //api.edmdesigner.com/json/user/uploadHeaders

+#### Parameters (you should post):
+   * users {Array} /REQUIRED/ List of the ids of the users you want to upload the headers.
+   * headers {Array} /REQUIRED/ The list of headers which the selected users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a header object should look like, pls read [this](#headers--footers) part of the documentation.

+####Answer:
+An object with two arrays:
+  - success {Array} list of the users whose successfully got the headers
+  - failed {Array} list of the object:
+    - user {String} The id of the user who did not get the headers
+    - error {String} The reason why the user did not get the headers
+  - badHeaders {Array} list of the object:
+    - header {Object} The header which is not valid therefore it was not added to the users
+    - error {String} The reason why the header is not valid

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

+___

+### Upload Footers
+Upload a list of footers to a specified user or users.
+Please note that every upload will overwrite the previews uploads!
+If you want to know what a footer is good for, please read the [headers & footers](#headers--footers) part of the documentation!

+#####Type
+  + POST

+#####Route
+  + //api.edmdesigner.com/json/user/uploadFooters

+#### Parameters (you should post):
+   * users {Array} /REQUIRED/ List of the ids of the users you want to upload the footers.
+   * footers {Array} /REQUIRED/ The list of footers which the selected users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a footer object should look like, pls read [this](#headers--footers) part of the documentation.

+####Answer:
+An object with two arrays:
+  - success {Array} The list of the users whose successfully got the footers
+  - failed {Array} The list of the object:
+    - user {String} The id of the user who did not get the footers
+    - error {String} The reason why the user did not get the footers
+  - badFooters {Array} list of the object:
+    - footer {Object} The footer which is not valid therefore it was not added to the users
+    - error {String} The reason why the footer is not valid

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.